 This article is related to my general procurement article, which gives a brief overview about distributors.
 Here I share my individual experience procuring parts from different vendors, compare parts to each other, rate quality and share my opinion.

 As pointed out in my suppliers overview, my first address for heat sinks is Fischer Elektronik and Bürklin retails a lot of them.
 Fischer Elektronik offers excellent quality, but is a bit pricey and so I was looking for cheaper alternatives.
 I was searching on AliExpress and after a while, found parts that could fit.
 What complicates looking for parts is that the Chinese vendors post many images, but usually no technical drawings.
-One of the vendors provided a technical drawing on request that looked right so I bought several heat sinks from him.
+One of the vendors provided a technical drawing on request that looked right so I bought several heat sinks from this vendor.
 Below are images of both parts for comparison.
 On the left with the gold colored solder pins is the Fischer SK 437 25 STS 2 and on the right, a generic Chinese equivalent.
 I picked random parts for the comparison, the first of each box.

 The view on the fins shows that the two heat sinks have the same height, but the Chinese heat sink has the mounting hole placed lower.
 Maybe this is just due to wide manufacturing tolerances, but it could be intentional.
 To be fair, the Chinese model is advertised to suit TO-220 packages, which it certainly does, while Fischer Elektronik claims their design to be also compatible with TO-247 packages.